veldenb/plugin.program.moonlight-qt/README.md

 ### 2. Start Moonlight
 - Navigate to Games -> Moonlight Pi 4.
-- Start Moonlight from the games menu.
+- Start Moonlight from the Games menu.
 - The plugin will ask you to install Moonlight, choose yes and wait a few minutes.
-- When the plugin has finished installing Moonlight it wil launch it
+- When the plugin has finished installing, Moonlight wil launch it
 - Moonlight should start and scan for PC's with Gamestream enabled